 Anyway, here’s what they all missed (per my discussions with Elon’s family, including Errol, and a public Facebook post):

 Elon and Kimbal both left South Africa in part to avoid mandatory service in the apartheid-affirming South African army, abhoring the idea of their contributions being used on the wrong side of a possible civil war (though they also had other motivations for leaving, including their larger concerns with the culture that was so deeply shaped by the attitudes that drove apartheid itself)

 Errol himself was elected as a city councillor in 1972 with an anti-apartheid affiliation, and twice ran for parliament for an opposition party

 So while it’s generally true that all white people in South Africa benefited from apartheid in some ambient sense, if we’re going to talk about the Musk family’s relationship with South African politics specifically, we ought to ground that discussion in an admission that the family took meaningful risks to explicitly oppose a power structure they disagreed with.
 And in the case of Errol’s sons, they both voted with their feet and left their homeland at first opportunity, little security in hand.

 (I asked Kimbal if a reporter had ever reached out to him to ask about the emeralds or apartheid or any of this.
 No one ever had.
-And Elon can’t recall any other requests either, though he admits with the volume of questions he gets that it is possible.)
+And Elon couldn’t recall any other requests either, though he admitted with the volume of questions he gets that it’s possible.)